-Tobias Patrick Wolf FRSA is an award-winning German conductor, composer, performer, and educator.
+Tobias Patrick Wolf BMus (Hons) FRSA is an award-winning German conductor, composer, performer, and educator.
 He conducts at the University of Aberdeen and is music director of a variety of ensembles in both the United Kingdom and Germany.
 He has taken part in a top 3 UK chart album with Royal wedding composer Professor Paul Mealor, and has appeared on Classic FM and on German radio and television.
 Only in his late twenties, he has performed around the globe, several times for the Royal family, including HM The Queen and HRH Prince Charles.

 As a music educator (click for more info), Tobias uses progressive and modern teaching methods, more activity based and with a balanced mix of modern and conventional recourses, always ensuring a focus on the student’s or a group’s needs.
 He is certified Apple Teacher and uses Apple soft- and hardware for a truly state-of-the-art learning experience.

-His work has lead him to many places in the world, including amongst many others: Milan (Italy), London (England), Aberdeen, Glasgow, Edinburgh (Scotland), Crakow (Poland), Prizren (Kosovo), Cologne, Hamburg, Berlin (Germany), etc. Besides his engagements as a conductor, he has performed as a Trumpet player for numerous orchestras and ensembles in Germany and Scotland.
+His work has lead him to many places all around the world, including amongst many others: Milan (Italy), London (England), Aberdeen, Glasgow, Edinburgh (Scotland), Crakow (Poland), Prizren (Kosovo), Cologne, Hamburg, Berlin (Germany), Edmonton (Canada) etc. Besides his engagements as a conductor, he has performed as a Trumpet player for numerous orchestras and ensembles in Germany and Scotland.
 Under the direction of royal wedding composer Professor Paul Mealor OStJ, Tobias sang in the renowned University of Aberdeen Chamber Choir and took part in their top 3 UK Chart Album and Amazon best seller ‘Immortal Memory’ in 2017 (click for more info).
-He has performed for members of the Royal family, including HM The Queen and TRHs The Prince of Wales and The Duchess of Cornwall.
+He has performed multiple times for members of the Royal family, including HM The Queen and TRHs The Prince of Wales and The Duchess of Cornwall.
 One of his works was performed by his own orchestra in presence of HRH Prince Richard, Duke of Gloucester to accompany a service of the Most Venerable Order of the Hospital of Saint John of Jerusalem.

 The King's Philharmonic Wind Orchestra, Aberdeen, Music Director